 This part of the enclosure, popularly called the Wenzel Wall, protected the valley’s inhabitants.
 It made it possible to integrate into the whole of the defense system, both the lower town and the elevated Plateau du Rham.
 Initially, the wall was 875 meters long and had 37 towers and 15 gates.
 A round trip that takes us in front of this wall, through the medieval “Stierchen” tower, at the foot of the river, will allow us to contemplate part of this enormous defensive system outside the walls.

 Where to Stay in The Grund

-Like anywhere else in the city, there is plenty of choice in the region.
-You can have a world-class service or basic amenities for spending the night in a hotel.
+Like anywhere else in the city, the region has plenty of choices.
+You can have world-class service or basic amenities for staying in a hotel.
 If you think about where to stay in Luxembourg, you should consider hotels in the Grund.

 Novotel Luxemburg Center: With its bold and modern design Novotel Luxemburg Center offers a bit of difference from the thousands of years old buildings.
-Well-lit and spacious rooms are the one place after an exhausting day in Luxembourg.
+After an exhausting day in Luxembourg, well-lit and spacious rooms are the one place.
 Novotel Luxembourg Center is budget-friendly yet among the places to stay in Luxembourg.

 Hotel Vauban: Located on Place Guillaume, you can enjoy the view of the old city and the Grund.
-The most important thing is you have an excellent service and accommodation with a low budget on top of the that close to everywhere in the city center.
+Most importantly, you have excellent service and accommodation with a low budget on top of that, close to everywhere in the city center.
 Hotel Vauban is one of the best choices to stay in.

 Kirschberg Plateau, 21st Century in The City